The One Memory of Flora Banks by Emily Barr

 Thank you so much Netgalley and the publisher for giving me an eARC of this book.

-Guest review contributed by Genie Reads.
+This guest review was contributed by Genie Reads.
 Geniereads is run by a full time reader and a part time blogger.
 This blog is mainly focused on posting book reviews and other bookish stuff.